-Women in The Music Industry – Laura McClure (Reverend and the Makers)
+Women in The Music Industry – We interview Laura McClure (Reverend and the Makers)

 Thanks for joining us today Laura.
 We are celebrating women in the music industry on RGM what frustrations do have with the industry?